ibm-apiconnect/pot/labs/lab6.md

-# Lab 6 - Working with API Products

-API's published by API Connect are bundled into an object called a **Product**.
-The Product combines one or more API's with one or more Plans.

-A **Plan** is effectively a contract between the API Provider and API Consumer which specifies the allowed rate of API calls over a given period of time.

 ---
+title: Lab 6 - Working with API Products
+toc: true
+sidebar: labs_sidebar
+permalink: /lab6.html
+summary: API's published by API Connect are bundled into an object called a **Product**.
+The Product combines one or more API's with one or more Plans.\nA **Plan** is effectively a contract between the API Provider and API Consumer which specifies the allowed rate of API calls over a given period of time.
+---

-# Lab 6 - Objective
+## Lab 6 - Objective

 In the following lab, you will learn: